microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Actions/DeviceManagement.Actions/docs/v1.0-beta/Invoke-MgBulkRestoreDeviceManagementManagedDeviceCloudPc.md

 	RestorePointDateTime = [System.DateTime]::Parse("2021-09-23T04:00:00.0000000")
 	TimeRange = "before"
 }
-Invoke-MgBulkRestoreDeviceManagementManagedDeviceCloudPc -BodyParameter $params
+Invoke-MgBetaBulkRestoreDeviceManagementManagedDeviceCloudPc -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgBulkRestoreDeviceManagementManagedDeviceCloudPc Cmdlet.
+This example shows how to use the Invoke-MgBetaBulkRestoreDeviceManagementManagedDeviceCloudPc Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS